 ), ncol=3, byrow=T)

-# put column names then convert to data.frame:
+# put column names and convert to data.frame:

 colnames(dta) <- c("Week 1", "Week 2", "Week 3")